greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/asset_inventory_1_1.md

 ---
-title: "Product and Solution Marketing Asset Inventory"
+title: Product and Solution Marketing Asset Inventory
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/asset_inventory_1_1/
+description: ''
+linkTitle: Product and Solution Marketing Asset Inventory
+type: docs
 ---

 This page used to provide an inventory of assets created and maintained by the [Product and Solution Marketing](/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/) team.
 We have since updated the inventory so it includes all assets and it can now be found within [Marketing Strategy & Performance](/handbook/marketing/strategy-performance/)

 We have kept the following info specific to the Product and Solution Marketing team as it may assist them in determining how to enter into the Marketing inventory.